open-contracting-archive/ocds-conformance/README.md

 # Open Contracting Data Standard: Conformance

-Checks the conformance of known implementations to [OCDS](http://standard.open-contracting.org/).
+Checks the conformance of known implementations to [OCDS](http://standard.open-contracting.org/), and reports which classes and properties are unused.

 ## Getting Started